hai-vr/XYVR/README-SECURITY.md

 The backend will apply the following restrictions to the URLs received from the various APIs, which are then passed to the frontend:
 - For Resonite session thumbnails, the backend will only provide the URL to the frontend if the thumbnail host is equal to `resonite.com` or is a subdomain of it.
+  - The reason is that some Resonite sessions are hosted by the users.
+It is unclear whether those session owners have authority on the thumbnail URL of their session, either now or in the future; as a matter of precaution, we only allow thumbnails that pass the aforementioned hostname check.

 ## Data storage